How to Drain a Central Heating System

 3. Combi Boiler Systems

-Combi boilers are considered the most efficient type of boiler, these new central heating systems retain pressure, and are helpful to save energy.
-When you use a combi boiler system you won’t need to use a water tank, this is helpful to save space in a smaller home.
+Combi boilers are considered the most efficient type of boiler.
+These new central heating systems retain pressure and are helpful to save energy.
+When you use a combi boiler system, you won’t need to use a water tank, which helps save space in a smaller home.
 Combi boiler systems are the most common type of boiler system for a modern home.

 4. Electric central heating system

 As the name suggests, electric central heating systems are boilers that are powered by electricity.
-These systems do not use a traditional boiler, all you have to do is plug them in.
-There are several benefits of using an electric heating system including:
+These systems do not use a traditional boiler; all you have to do is plug them in.
+There are several benefits of using an electric system:

 • Less expensive running costs.